adrianhurt/play-multidomain-seed/README.md

 Let's try to explain briefly how it is configured.
 For running the whole project we have the following configuration files:

 * `build.sbt`: configures root project and declares every subproject.
-* `conf/application.conf` _(used when whole project is running)_: the default one.
+* `conf/root-dev.conf` _(used when whole project is running)_: the default one.
 In the next section it is explained in detail.
 * `conf/routes` _(used when whole project is running)_: routes file for the whole project.
 It simply imports the routes file of every subproject.
-* `app/Global.scala` _(used when whole project is running)_: the GlobalSettings object for the whole project.
+* `app/RequestHandler.scala` _(used when whole project is running)_: the RequestHandler object for the whole project.
 It determines the subdomain for each request (admin or web) and delegates its behaviour to the corresponding subproject.

 And for running each subproject independently:

 * `modules/[subproject]/build.sbt`: configures the [subproject].
-* `modules/[subproject]/conf/application.conf` _(used when only this subproject is running)_: the default one, it declares the routes file and GlobalSettings object for the subproject while running, testing or distributing only this subproject.
+* `modules/[subproject]/conf/[subproject]-dev.conf` _(used when only this subproject is running)_: the default one, it declares the routes file for the subproject while running or testing only this subproject.
+* `modules/[subproject]/conf/[subproject]-prod.conf` _(used when only this subproject is running)_: it declares the routes file for the subproject while distributing only this subproject.
 * `modules/[subproject]/conf/[subproject].routes` _(used when only this subproject is running)_: routes file for this subproject.
-* `modules/[subproject]/app/Global[Subproject].scala` _(used when only this subproject is running)_: the GlobalSettings object for this subproject.
+* `modules/[subproject]/app/ErrorHandler.scala` _(used when only this subproject is running)_: the ErrorHandler object for this subproject.

 The common code for every  `build.sbt` file is defined at: